youzan/zent/packages/zent/src/popover/README_en-US.md

 ## Popover

-common trigger pop widget, you can customize postion、trigger method、display style.
+Common trigger pop widget, you can customize postion、trigger method、display style.

-the widget supports nested pop
+The widget supports nested pop

-**the widget do not support style, if you need bubble-like tips component, please use `Pop`.**
+**The widget do not support style, if you need bubble-like tips component, please use `Pop`.**

 ### Guides

-* if `Pop` widget do not meet your needs, you can achieve custom trigger pop by using `Popover`
+* If `Pop` widget do not meet your needs, you can achieve custom trigger pop by using `Popover`
-* can be used as `Dropdown`
+* Can be used as `Dropdown`

 ### API